Maptime030/Leaflet-D3-Workshop/tutorial-d3-starter/README.md

 * On the website of D3 you can find beautiful examples.
 Be inspired and have a look at their code! https://github.com/mbostock/d3/wiki/Gallery

 ### What do you need?
-* a text editor
 * A basic knowledge of HTML, DOM, CSS and JavaScript is useful.
 A short explanation can be found here: http://alignedleft.com/tutorials/d3/fundamentals
+* A text editor for all your code, for example Brackets or Sublime text
+* internet
-* your browser browser, for example chrome, which has a nice debugger.
+* your browser, for example chrome, which has a nice debugger.

 ### Your first map
 1. open your text editor